 Some of the economic pie is consumed and destroyed, while other things are produced and created, and then added to the pie.
 Even without taking into account the harvesting of natural resources from the environment, labor is constantly turning raw materials into far more useful finished goods.
 Thus, useful goods and services are constantly being added to the pie, and the idea that one can only profit at the expense of others is thus false.
 (Wrong again, Karl.)

-The historical record does not support the claim that property was "already done away with"
+The historical record does not support the claim that property was "already done away with" for 90% of the population

 But earlier in the quote, Marx said something which is even more incorrect: He said that "private property is already done away with for nine-tenths of the population."
 Quite simply, the historical record does not support this assertion.
 It may be helpful here to quote the words of an earlier philosopher - a man named John Locke, who wrote the book I will quote now in 1689.
 Here is the quote: